promptfoo/promptfoo/site/docs/providers/anthropic.md

 This provider supports the [Anthropic Claude](https://www.anthropic.com/claude) series of models.

+> **Note:** Anthropic models can also be accessed through Amazon Bedrock.
+For information on using Anthropic models via Bedrock, please refer to our [AWS Bedrock documentation](/docs/providers/aws-bedrock).

 ## Setup

 To use Anthropic, you need to set the `ANTHROPIC_API_KEY` environment variable or specify the `apiKey` in the provider configuration.